This Guide will cover everything that you need to know to start and improve your NIST Framework-based program.

 As business leaders, there is a substantial responsibility to execute, keep our companies protected. and effectively relay our progress back to our peers.
 This pressure can be crushing - we see what can go wrong in revenue lost and reputations damaged, sometimes beyond repair.
 A proactive information security professional will certainly stay informed and advocate for increased resilience via a standards-based approach.

 As noted above, the NIST Cybersecurity Framework is by far the most comprehensive framework, but it is also the most complex to navigate.

-The National Institute of Standards and Technology’s Cybersecurity Framework, formally titled The Framework for Improving Critical Infrastructure Cybersecurity, can overwhelm even experienced security professionals with its complexity.
-Yet, increasingly, it is recognized as a national gold-standard.
-Its popularity and support is apparent: 61 percent of U.S. businesses are actively working to adopt the framework as of 2017, and that number continues to grow.
+The National Institute of Standards and Technology’s (NIST) Cybersecurity Framework, formally titled The Framework for Improving Critical Infrastructure Cybersecurity, can overwhelm even experienced security professionals with its complexity.
+Yet, increasingly, it is recognized as a national gold standard.
+Its popularity and support are apparent: 61 percent of U.S. businesses are actively working to adopt the framework as of 2017, and that number continues to grow.

 The Under Secretary of Commerce for NIST, Walter Copan, noted

 "From the very beginning, the Cybersecurity Framework has been a collaborative effort involving stakeholders from government, industry, and academia.
 The impact of their work is evident in the widespread adoption of the framework by organizations across the United States, as well as internationally."

 According to NIST,